chi-feng/python-osx-getting-started/README.md

 # Getting started with Python on OS X

+Note: if you are using an M1-based Mac, you should look out for universal binaries, or M1 builds for optimal performance.

 ## Setting up a Python environemnt

 First, you will need to set up a Python 3 environment on your computer.
 The system `python` on MacOS is still Python 2.7, which is deprecated and should NOT be used.